zhangster12/Obsidian-BJJ-Notes/Positions/Turtle.md

 ![Turtle Guard](https://evolve-mma.com/wp-content/uploads/2021/12/rodrigo-and-thales-turtle-guard.jpg)
 # Attacking
 There are 2 types of <u>Turtle</u>: wide and inside, which is characterized by the width of the base and the size of the knee-elbow space.

-In a wide <u>Turtle</u>, the top player can simply insert their knee inside the space.
+- In a wide <u>Turtle</u>, the top player can simply insert their knee inside the space.

-In an inside <u>Turtle</u>, the top player can roll the bottom player onto their side.
+- In an inside <u>Turtle</u>, the top player can roll the bottom player onto their side.
+This Turtle is much more common.

+The top player should control the hips no mater what.
+Even of the bototm player rolls, the top player will remain on top.

 Control the hips first, then climb to the rest of the body, then get hooks.